BipinRajC/CTF-Writeups/RVCExIITB CTF '24 (Final Round)/writeup.md

 ##### _Category - Miscellaneous
 >Author - Bipin Raj

-We are given an encrypted file which is a `mountable disk` and `Veracrypt` is mentioned, it is a free open-source utility for on-the-fly encryption (mainly for disks and partitions) and partial password is given as well - `shady****1`
+We are given an encrypted file which is a `mountable disk` and `Veracrypt` is mentioned, it is a free open-source utility for on-the-fly encryption (mainly for disks and partitions) and partial password is given as well - `shady****1` <br>

-Running `strings` doesnt give anything, we have got to decrypt it but where's the hash?
+Running `strings` doesnt give anything, we have got to decrypt it but where's the hash? <br>

-[finding hash of veracrypt encrypted volumes](https://hashcat.net/wiki/doku.php?id=frequently_asked_questions#how_do_i_extract_the_hashes_from_truecrypt_volumes) - this tells us how we can obtain the hash of the encrypted disk
+[finding hash of veracrypt encrypted volumes](https://hashcat.net/wiki/doku.php?id=frequently_asked_questions#how_do_i_extract_the_hashes_from_truecrypt_volumes) - this tells us how we can obtain the hash of the encrypted disk <br>
-In this case we have just a file, a non-booting partition so we choose option 3 `3.in all other cases (files, non-booting partitions) you need the first 512 Bytes of the file or partition.`
+In this case we have just a file, a non-booting partition so we choose option 3 <br>

+`3.in all other cases (files, non-booting partitions) you need the first 512 Bytes of the file or partition.` <br>

-So using `dd` (The `dd` command in Linux is **a robust tool that can be used to copy and convert files**) we can extract the first 512 bytes and of the encrypted file and use it as the hash
+So using `dd` (The `dd` command in Linux is **a robust tool that can be used to copy and convert files**) we can extract the first 512 bytes and of the encrypted file and use it as the hash <br>
 ```
 dd if=encrypted of=encrypted_hash bs=512 count=1
 ```
-this command creates a file `encrypted_hash` with bs=512 (indicating bytesize) , count=1 (indicating it should be copied as 1 block of data)
+this command creates a file `encrypted_hash` with bs=512 (indicating bytesize) , count=1 (indicating it should be copied as 1 block of data) <br>
-Now that we have the hash, we turn to the advanced password cracking tool - [hashcat](https://hashcat.net/hashcat/) , on the [hash example page](https://hashcat.net/wiki/doku.php?id=example_hashes)  we can see the different kinds of hashes that hashcat can decrypt and we find `13722 - VeraCrypt PBKDF2-HMAC-SHA512 + AES-Twofish (legacy)`
+Now that we have the hash, we turn to the advanced password cracking tool - [hashcat](https://hashcat.net/hashcat/) , on the [hash example page](https://hashcat.net/wiki/doku.php?id=example_hashes)  we can see the different kinds of hashes that hashcat can decrypt and we find `13722 - VeraCrypt PBKDF2-HMAC-SHA512 + AES-Twofish (legacy)` <br>
 ```
 ──(bipinraj㉿kali)-[~/Downloads]
 └─$ hashcat -a 3 -w 1 -m 13722 encrypted_hash shady?d?d?d?d1